Dan Issel: Coaching career

 After his playing career ended, Issel retired to his Courtland horse farm in Woodford County, Kentucky.
 He spent a year doing color commentary for Kentucky basketball games then became a Nuggets broadcaster from 1988 to 1992.

 Even with no coaching experience, Bernie Bickerstaff recruited him as Nuggets head coach in 1992.
 In 1994, Issel led his team to the playoffs with their first winning record in four years, after only winning 44 games in the previous two years.
 That year, the Nuggets pulled off the biggest upset to that date in National Basketball Association (NBA) playoff history, knocking off the Seattle SuperSonics in five games (the first ever 8th seed to beat a 1st seed in the first round).
-He resigned 34 games into the 1994–95 season after facing criticism for his coaching style, saying he didn't like the person he'd become.
+He resigned 34 games into the 1994–95 season after facing criticism for his coaching style, saying the pressures of the job "have started to make me something I don’t want to be.”

 Issel returned to the Nuggets in 1998 as president and general manager.
 He named himself head coach again in December 1999, yielding his general manager's title to Kiki Vandeweghe.
 His second tenure was far less successful than his first; the Nuggets did not post a winning season during this time.
 He was hampered in part by a drawn-out effort to find a new owner; two deals to sell the team collapsed at the last minute.
 Just before the start of the 1999–2000 season, he told reporters that there were several decisions he simply couldn't make due to the unstable ownership situation.
 In 2000, Issel faced a team mutiny after he criticized them following a winless four-game Eastern road trip.
 The Nuggets' team captains called a boycott of their next practice, prompting interest from CNN and other news outlets.
 The team saw some improvement later in the season, but missed the playoffs with a 40–42 record.

 Issel's Nuggets tenure ended in December 2001.
 On December 11, after a close loss to the Charlotte Hornets, Issel heard a fan taunting him, as he walked off the court at the Pepsi Center.
 Issel taunted back, "Go drink another beer, you Mexican piece of shit."
 The incident was captured on Denver's NBC affiliate, KUSA-TV.
 The Hispanic Chamber of Commerce responded by stating that its members would boycott the team unless Issel was fired.
 Issel was suspended without pay for four games by the team.
 He publicly apologized the next day, and on Friday met with Hispanic chamber representatives, who accepted his apology.
 However, several members of Denver's Hispanic community thought the suspension was insufficient punishment and called for him to be fired.
 Hours before he was due to return, Issel took a leave of absence to decide whether he wanted to return.
 He accepted a buyout of his contract and resigned on December 26.